April 13, 2023 | Net Health

 Healthcare revenue cycle management encompasses everything from claims submission and payment processing to patient and insurance collections.
 It also involves following up with payers when claims are denied, which industry sources put at anywhere between 5-25% of claims submitted.

 Health system billing issues can stem from a variety of reasons, but the most common are due to simple human error, such as data entry mistakes and coding errors.
-Additionally, many PT outpatient clinics, hospice agencies and other healthcare organizations still manage billing through highly manual processes, making it easy for staff to miss important steps such as verifying patient eligibility or ensuring the required referrals and authorizations are in place.
+Additionally, many healthcare organizations still manage billing through highly manual processes, making it easy for staff to miss important steps such as verifying patient eligibility or ensuring the required referrals and authorizations are in place.

 Unless the healthcare organization checks these details before care is administered, the patient could be stuck with the bill.
 This often leads to lost revenue for the provider and health systems, given how difficult it can be to collect on overdue or delinquent payments.